Eat

 One of the reaching towers of Windsor Castle above the gardens

-Most famously associated with the British Royal Family, Windsor Castle in Berkshire is sown with 1,000 years of Royal history.
-The oldest and largest occupied castle in the world, it was founded by William the Conqueror in the 11th Century and has subsequently been the home of 40 monarchs over the following centuries.
+Most famously associated with the British Royal Family, Windsor Castle in Berkshire is sown with a thousand years of Royal history.
+The oldest and largest occupied castle in the world, it was founded by William the Conqueror in the eleventh century and has subsequently been the home of forty monarchs over the following centuries.
 Today, you can visit this Royal Castle and take in its impressive State apartments, ceremonial rooms, St George’s Chapel, moat room and more.

 Windsor Great Park, Windsor